johnhbell/johnhbell.github.io/_pages/results.md

     <img src="/images/index/weight-physical-goals-v2.png">
     <img>
 </div>
-<span style="font-size:medium;">Figure 4: Twelve human subjects, and our model, the Social MDP, watched and scored 196 videos at different snapshots.
+<span style="font-size:medium;">Twelve human subjects, and our model, the Social MDP, watched and scored 196 videos at different snapshots.
 These videos consist of the 98 scenarios where robots reason at either level 1 or level 2 (presented to the users in randomized order). (left) Models and humans were asked to predict how social the agents were and the valence of the interaction (was it positive or negative).
-Non-social settings have a weight of 0, while adversarial settings have a social weight of -2, overwhelming the physical goal of any agent.
+Non-social settings have a weight of 0, while adversarial settings have a social weight of -2, overwhelming the Physical: *any agent.
 Humans and machines predict similar social goals both in terms of value and magnitude. (right) Models and humans were asked to predict a weight factor on the physical goal, how much does this agent care about its physical goal.
 At 0, the physical goal is ignored.
 At 1, it is weighted equally with a social goal also set at 1.
 Human and model scores are again highly correlated.
 Our model is able to effectively generate trajectories that humans recognize as being social interactions.
 It is also able to predict the type of social interaction that humans believe occurred.</span>

 ---
 ### Results for each experiment scenario

-For each of the experiment scenario we show the Yellow robot's estimation of the physical and social goal of the red robot at each time step.
-Using S-MDP, at different levels of reasoning, Yellow robot estimates the physical and social goal of the red robot at each time step.
-The lines
-<span style="color: red"> in red are Human scores</span>, <span style="color: blue"> in blue is our Social MDP scores</span>, <span style="color: green">in green is Inverse planning</span>, <span style="color: purple">in purple is the cue-based model</span>, and **in dotted is the ground truth**.
+For each of the experiment scenario we show the Yellow robot's estimation of the physical ;Social: **the red robot at each time step using Social MDP.
+The lines <span style="color: red"> in red are Human scores</span>, <span style="color: blue"> in blue is our Social MDP scores</span>, <span style="color: green">in green is Inverse planning</span>, <span style="color: purple">in purple is the cue-based model</span>, and **in dotted is the ground truth**.

 ###### Experiment Result for Scenario 1 ######
-Red robot is initialized with the physical goal of Flower and social goal of -2.
-Yellow robot is initialized with the physical goal of Tree and social goal of -2.
-Using S-MDP at different levels of reasoning, Yellow robot estimates the physical and social goal of the red robot at each time step.
+<span style="font-size:medium;"><font color="red">Red robot's goals&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</font> Physical: *Flower*; Social: **-2** <br/><font color="orange">Yellow robot's goals&nbsp;</font> Physical: *Tree*; Social: **-2**

 <table cellpadding="1">
     <tr>